Pints, Pounds, & Pâté

 Eiffel Tower at Sunset.
 What to Wear in Paris.

-Saint James's classic tops are definitely the staple, as far as striped shirts are concerned.
-I actually hadn't heard of Saint James until our trip to French-Canadian Quebec City, where I visited their store and realized they'd even reached to North America!
-And, of course, the ever-trusty Amazon has an option for $16!
+St James classic Breton Stripe Shirts are definitely the staple, as far as an authentic striped top is concerned.
 They look lovely under that aforementioned light jacket, and they're good in most forms of French weather.
 Add that scarf and voila!

 Check out my Paris Neighborhood Guide,